 4. Are my surfaces drainable?

-Equipment should be self-draining to assure that liquid which can harbor and promote the growth of bacteria does not accumulate, pool or condense on the equipment.
+Equipment should be self-draining to assure that liquid that can harbor and promote the growth of bacteria does not accumulate, pool or condense on the equipment.

 The exterior and interior of all equipment should be self-draining, This means that no horizontal surfaces should be present and all surfaces require a minimum 3% slope.